Discovering new robust local search algorithms with neuro-evolution: Computational experiments

 First, when comparing the validation curves of Neuro-LS and ${\rm BHC}^{+}$, we observe that all the Neuro-LS curves progress over generations, and eventually surpass ${\rm BHC}^{+}$ when evaluated on the same set of validation instances.
 This finding highlights that, once trained, the Neuro-LS method is able to find solutions more efficiently compared to the baseline ${\rm BHC}^{+}$ local search for this type of instances.

-The strategy, which obtains the best results on average over the validation set, is the strategy that uses the $o_4$ observation function.
-Remind that $o_4$ extracts information from both the rank of improving and deteriorating neighbors and the z-scores of fitness variations for each possible flip.
+The strategy, which obtains the best results on average over the validation set, is the strategy that uses the $o^4$ observation function (let us recall that $o^4$ extracts information from both the rank of improving and deteriorating neighbors and the z-scores of fitness variations for each possible flip).
 This strategy learns faster than the other strategies and obtains more consistent scores across the different training runs.

 In Figure \ref{fig:training}, the colored area around each solid line is delimited by the minimum and maximum scores obtained by each strategy on the validation set for each generation.
 This figure demonstrates significant variability in the results, highlighting the diversity in the performance of the emerging strategies.